scrambleegg7/CarND-Vehicle-Detection/my_writeup.md

 ![alt text][windows]

 Thus, object is searched from those different 4 type windows.
+With 75 to 300 pixels cropped area, sliding window will pickup running car so that support vector machine try to identify whether searched object is car or not.

 ![alt text][gridseparate]

 ## 1.3 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 I have searched on scales using RGB 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 The left pane of the below images indicates `hotwindows` found by `single_img_features` function, so that multiple cyan color boxes are detected on test images.
 Right pane of image tables shows the result rectangle drawn by `add_heatmap` and  `apply_threshold` function.
 Finally the false positives are omitted with following function.